How Much Data Does Wi-Fi Calling Use per Minute?

 Texting and phone calls often aren’t included as a part of your cellular data plan.
 Speaking of data plans, most phone owners opt for one of these.
 A data plan affords a user a certain amount of monthly data.
 If they go over that data usage, then they have to pay out-of-pocket for the costs.

 Certain activities can suck up more data than others.
 Any kind of video or music streaming will chew through it, as will heavy usage of the device.

 Your connection strength varies when you’re off a local network.
 You could have a 4G connection, short for Fourth Generation.
-This means of connectivity promises faster Internet than 3G.
+This means connectivity promises of faster Internet than 3G.
 You might also get on an LTE or Long-Term Evolution connection.
-This is typically faster still.
+This is typically even faster.

 How Do You Know How Much Data You Have Each Month?

-As we mentioned in the last section, you only get a certain amount of data to spare per month.
-Usually, this is several gigabytes’ worth.
+As we mentioned in the last section, you usually only get a certain amount of data to spare per month.
+This is usually several gigabytes’ worth.
 If you’re the one with the phone plan, then you should have selected your data plan as well.
 That tells you how much data you get for the month.